omkar-shelke25/ckad-killercoda/Create-Run-Custom-Nginx-Container/instruction.md

 # 🐳 Create and Run a Custom Nginx Container

 ## 🎯 Scenario Goal
 As a DevOps engineer, you must create a custom Nginx web server using Docker.
 Your task is to build a Docker image from scratch and run a container that serves a custom web page.
-This lab simulates a Docker certification exam question, requiring you to create all necessary files without guidance.

 ### 📋 Tasks
 1. ✍️ **Create the Dockerfile**:
    - Create a `Dockerfile` in the `~/scenario` directory.